Hamoda73/Hamoda73/README.md

-IT engineering student with user-focused approach and passion for innovation and continuous improvement.
+IT engineering student with passion for innovation and continuous improvement.